Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 * As a user I want the game to be current and modern in design

 #### Site Owners Goals
-* To have a working game which is fun to use
+* To have a working game that is fun to use
-* The game sould be easy and fun to use
+* The game should be easy and fun to use
-* The code should be easy enough to read as to be potentially upgraded or extened to include other weapons such as spock or lizard in the future
+* The code should be easy enough to read as to be potentially upgraded or extended to include other weapons such as Spock or lizard in the future
 ***

 ### User Requirements And Expectations